 The Site de l'ancienne Ville de Gagnon was abandoned and completely removed after the mine ceased operation in 1985.
 Except for the sidewalk and curb along Route 389 and some sewage cover, only shrubs are left.
 Three commemorative plaques tell the story of the town that once was.
 Ironically, the mine started operating again.

 We continued our journey to Labrador City.
 The landscape changed to Black Spruce.
 No more deciduous trees.
 The paved road changed do gravel when we came to the Fire Lake Mine.
 A train was waiting with about 100 cars loaded with rocks from the mine.
 The road continues for about 70 km to the Mont Write Mine and hugs the landscape.
 A constant up and down with bends and multiple train track crossings.
 We came across many dump trucks that were in a hurry, as they always are.
 Once we passed both mines, the raod conditions improved and we made it to Labrador City late afternoon.

-June 1: Labrador City is just north of the provincial border.
+June 1: Labrador City is just north of the provincial border and the beginning of highway 500.
 The city just south in Quebec is Fermont and only 20 minutes away.
 Both are mining towns.
 Most cars we saw had a two-meter whip with a red triangle flag.
 80% are pickup trucks.
 The only traffic jam we encountered was caused by a gigantic bucket being hauled to the mine.